momentine/momentine.github.io/index.md

 ## About Me

 I am an incoming Computer Science Master's student at Brown University.
-I am interested in creating designs that improve user experience, accessibility, and mental health within human-computer interaction.
+I am interested in creating designs that improve user experience, accessibility and mental health within human-computer interaction.

 I recently received my B.S. from Arizona State University, where I double majored in Computer Science and Psychology.